The goals of this chapter are to:

 - What is the minimum depth you need to drill to install a new water well? ____________________

 Determining facies is a very important part of stratigraphy, and many other interpretations of data from sediments and sedimentary rocks rely on an accurate facies analysis.
-For example, if you are looking at changes in the chemistry of sediment, the changes could be the result of the facies changing.
+For example, if you are looking at changes in sediment chemistry, they could result from the facies changing.
 So, you need to have a good and accurate understanding of the facies.

-Coastal environments can have many sedimentary facies (Figure 5.11), and each has something distinctive about it.
+Coastal environments can have many sedimentary facies (Figure 5.12), and each has something different about it.
 You’ll notice that these facies are mainly sandstone or mudstone, which is not distinctive.
-Distinctive characteristics in these facies include the abundance of fossils, sedimentary structures, and layering patterns of the strata.
-Use figure 5.11 below to match the environments to the lithofacies and descriptions for: Backshore, Dunes, Foreshore, Bay/Lagoon, Marsh, Nearshore, and Overwash.
+Sedimentary rocks have other characteristics besides their particle size, including the abundance of fossils, sedimentary structures, and layering patterns of the strata.
+Use figure 5.12 below to match the environments to the lithofacies and descriptions for: , , , , , , and .

 |Sandstone||Coarse sand with abundant shell fragments|